XorTroll/Goldleaf/README.md

 - Goldleaf can be exited via Plus (+) or Minus (-) buttons if it's loaded as a NRO, but as regular titles have to be exited from the Home Menu, this feature is not available as a title.

-- Goldleaf disables Home button pressing if it's loaded as a title, but this feature isn't available for applets for technical reasons related to applets.
+- Goldleaf disables Home button pressing if it's loaded as a title, but this feature isn't available as a NRO binary for technical reasons related to applets.

 ## Issues and support